 New Jersey/Staten Island illegal online casino owners busted

-If you’ve been reading the news lately, you may have noticed an increase in the discussion about online gambling legalization- specifically in regards to the states of New Jersey and New York.
+If you’ve been reading the news lately, you may have noticed an increase in the discussion about online gambling legalization- specifically in regard to the states of New Jersey and New York.
 It’s a hot topic lately, with some people agreeing that online gambling should be legalized in more areas, and others fiercely opposing the movement.

 One of the most important arguments for legalization of acts like online gambling is that it helps protect customers and prevent fraudulent websites being created.
 Before the legalization of online gambling, the scene was awash with illegal websites and scammers just hunting for victims to take advantage of.